Are Big Ears Hereditary?

 Large ears can offset facial balance, sometimes so profoundly that the ears are the first thing you notice about the person.
 Children, especially, are not always understanding of physical differences, which means that many children who inherit big ears might be teased, ridiculed, and bullied by their peers.
 As a result, these children may become self-conscious and develop psychological or emotional issues.
 Adults with large ears, even if they are well-adjusted, may find that the size of their ears affects their quality of life.
 Big ears can be off-putting to potential romantic partners and may also affect other social and work opportunities.
 By undergoing this procedure, it may aid in self-confidence in your work and personal life.

-Otoplasty is a plastic surgery procedure that can be performed on children or adults to improve the appearance of the ears.
+Otoplasty is one of the plastic surgery procedures that can be performed on children or adults to improve the appearance of the ears.
 Candidates as young as six or seven who have stable ear cartilage and realistic expectations can undergo a simple surgery to correct this genetic abnormality.
 In addition to ear size, otoplasty can also correct ear protrusion, deformities, and shape.
 The results of otoplasty are permanent and can profoundly improve the appearance of your ears.

 Just because you inherited your parent’s big ears doesn’t mean you have to be stuck with them forever.
 Otoplasty can reduce ear size and improve facial balance to give you a more attractive and natural-looking appearance.
 Our board-certified plastic surgeon Dr. Matthew Conrad would be pleased to perform your otoplasty procedure and help you achieve your aesthetic goals.
 To learn more about this procedure, call (316) 681-2227 or complete our online contact form today.Read More